jiach/jiach.github.io/_posts/2016-02-29-intro-to-parallel-computing.markdown

    or raw "sockets".
 They should in theory work in all operating systems, and across different nodes on a computing cluster, if PVM or MPI is available. doMPI is a relatively new package using the Rmpi interface for parallelization with MPI.
-I am not particularly sure about the differences of Rmpi and the MPI implementation in doSNOW.
+I am not particularly sure about the differences between doMPI and doSNOW when it comes to MPI, since both use Rmpi as their back end.
    The rule of thumb is, **if you want to work under Windows, use doParallel.
    If you want to work on a computing cluster, use doMPI.
    If you want to work on a *NIX machine (Mac, Linux, FreeBSD), use doMC.**